 Outside of U.S. waters, sablefish are caught along the British Columbia coast, from the Vancouver area north to the Alaska border.
 This fishery is managed by Fisheries and Oceans Canada .

-In 2011, fishermen harvested more than 41 million pounds of sablefish from the ocean.
-Alaska fishermen harvested the majority of the catch, hauling in more than 27 million pounds, while the reminder of the catch came from California, Oregon, and Washington.
+In 2012, fishermen harvested more than 41 million pounds of sablefish from U.S. waters.
+Alaska fishermen harvested the majority of the catch, hauling in more than 31 million pounds, while the reminder of the catch came from California, Oregon, and Washington.

 Sablefish have a rich oil content, which makes them exceptionally flavorful and, therefore, a very valuable commercial species.
-In fact, sablefish are the highest valued finfish per pound in Alaska and west coast commercial fisheries.
+In fact, sablefish are the highest valued finfish per pound in Alaska and West Coast commercial fisheries.
 Sablefish has traditionally been exported to Japan, where demand and prices are high, but an increasing amount is staying in the U.S. market as consumers are starting to appreciate this unique, tasty fish.
-In 2011, sablefish landings were worth more than $184 million.
+In 2012, sablefish landings were worth more than $140 million.

 Sablefish are also occasionally caught in Alaska recreational fisheries during their summer migrations onto the continental shelf.

 Sablefish has a rich oil content, making it exceptionally flavorful with a soft, velvety texture.
 In fact, it’s often called butterfish because of its melt-in-your-mouth, oil-rich meat.
 The meat has large, white flakes and is excellent grilled or smoked.